Salvatore Scaglione: Second Mafia War and death

 The Second Mafia War began when the Corleonesi murdered Scaglione's former allies, Stefano Bontade and Salvatore Inzerillo, on 23 April and 11 May 1981 respectively.
 Scaglione initially tried to maintain a neutral position but after the murder of Inzerillo, in a similar move as Rosario Riccobono, he decided to openly side with the Corleonesi, and to prove his loyalty to them he personally took part in the strangling of Santo Inzerillo and Calogero Di Maggio, the brother and uncle of Salvatore Inzerillo, on 27 May of that same year.
-E' morto Salvatore Montalto, mammasantissima di Villabate, Live Sicilia, 11 April 2012 Two days later, he would personally lead two members of the Noce family who had been close to Bontade and Inzerillo into a trap, and their bodies were never found.
+Two days later, he would personally lead two members of the Noce family who had been close to Bontade and Inzerillo into a trap, and their bodies were never found.
 Many more members of the Noce family tied to the established Palermo Mafia would be killed during the war.

 Salvatore Scaglione and Rosario Riccobono were thus spared in the initial phase of the Mafia war and both bosses proved to be invaluable allies to the Corleonesi, luring many of their former friends to their deaths.
 However, having betrayed their former friends made both of them untrustworthy in the eyes of the new Mafia leadership, and Riina had not forgotten how only less than a decade before, both bosses had openly called for Riina's elimination.
 Thus, once they had outlived their usefulness, Riina decided to have both of them eliminated.